Dianxi Xiaoge: Anti-consumerism and anti-commercialism

-Whereas people in the city are rushed and strained and thus governed by commercialism, the village dwellers are the last bastions of anti-consumerism.
 Voice of America's Yu Zhou said that her videos are examples of anti-consumerism and anti-commercialism since she creates everything by hand and at home.
 In one March 22, 2019, video, Dianxi Xiaoge cooked five dishes using roses and revealed that she was promoting rose cakes branded with her name that would be sold for the first time on her e-commerce website.
-To accentuate that the food will be delivered quickly and newly produced, the packaging has photos of an airplane and control tower right next to a bird-and-flower painting.
-According to Yu, "this is not self-betrayal" because to attract attention to Yunnan's local style, it is essential to use modern technology like airplanes and quick delivery.
-Dianxi Xiaoge created a video of how she put together a tofu skin snack.
-On her e-commerce website, she debuted her branded tofu skin delicacy within two days of her publishing the video.
+In another video, Dianxi Xiaoge showed how to put together a tofu skin snack.
+She debuted her branded tofu skin delicacy on her e-commerce website within two days of her publishing the video.
 She highlighted in her video that large factories were unable to reproduce her technique to make the delicacy since she went through meticulous steps of procuring natural soybean and water as the tofu skin's sole ingredients.
 Stating that the delicacy allows consumers to "taste the humanity of Yunnan", she stated that this justifies the product's being more expensive.
-Dianxi Xiaoge's "homemade" and "organic" branded goods draw in consumers who want something that is "unique" and "genuine".
 Li observed that "the very gesture of anticommercialization can only be realized through the commodification of her digital productions" and Dianxi Xiaoge and the consumers "have no choice but to resort to consumerism for anticommercializing".